ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 Research Computing utilizes a 2-factor authentication utility called **Duo** that must be utilized in order to log into RC resources. **This document covers installing and logging in with Duo for CU Boulder users only.**

 - For CSU Users please see [CSU's documentation on Duo 2-factor authentication](https://www.acns.colostate.edu/hpc/#remote-login)
-- For RMACC Users please see [XSEDE's documentation on Duo 2-factor authentication](https://portal.xsede.org/mfa)
+- For RMACC Users please see [Duo's documentation on 2-factor authentication](https://guide.duo.com/)

 ### Setting up Duo